Highline College

 4. Receiving, monitoring and referring incidents of bias or hate and coordinating college responses to incidents that impact all or a large portion of the campus community;

-5. Providing immediate outreach, assistance and support to campus communities impacted by the bias incident;
+5. Providing outreach to campus communities impacted by the bias incident and coordinating assistance from appropriate campus offices and personnel.

 6. Determining when a campus notification is necessary and provide said notification in collaboration with the necessary departments;